thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick.md

 > modelling hypotheses.
 The coefficients given by the user must always
 > correspond to the three dimensional case.

+Specifying the eigen solver using the `eigen_solver` option is optional.
+This option can have the value `default` or the value `Jacobi`.

 ### Example

 ~~~~{.cpp}